Will I still get to perform if I major in Dance Education?

 DANC 370: Creative Dance

-Students have opportunities to design and teach creative dance lessons to pre-K students at the Children’s Development and Research Center on campus.
+Students have opportunities to design and teach creative dance lessons to pre-K students at the Bright Horizons Child Care Center on campus.

 Number of Field Hours: 15